jerichoBob/astrospec/README.md

-# astrospec
+# Astrospec

-A collection of 1d and 2d spectrum tools for astrophysics research
+Astrospec is a collection of 1d- and 2d-spectral analysis tools for astrophysical research.